How To Create an Action Plan

 Only three percent of adults have written goals.
 Everyone else plans to write them down, someday.

-Success begins with a pad of paper, a pen, and a few minutes of your time.
+Success begins with planning, a pad of paper, a pen, and a few minutes of your time.

 You can start with the Three Goal Method: In less than 30 seconds, quickly write down your three most important goals in life, right now.